THE CONSTITUTION OF THE BALKAN PHYSICAL UNION

 The Executive Committee:

-- decides on the credentials of the proposed by the members representatives to the next Council meeting;
+- decides on the credentials of the proposed by the members representatives of the next Council meeting;

 - may ask for an extraordinary meeting of the Council;

-- prepares the plan of the activities and the budget of BPU and performs other duties assigned by the Council;
+- prepares the activity plan and the budget of BPU and performs other duties assigned by the Council;

 - proposes new Members, Associate Members and Honorary Members to the Council.